ToxicFrog/doom-mods/gzap/doc/glossary.md

 - `tool`: inventory items that aren't in any other category (e.g. time bombs)
 - `big`, `medium`, `small`: used to differentiate different sizes of health, armour, and ammo pickups

+There are also categories that correspond to how items are categorized by Archipelago itself:

+- `ap_progression`: the item is relevant for progression.
+All `weapon`s and `key`s have this, but depending on the wad, other items might as well.
+- `ap_useful`: the item is considered useful.
+It will get a special "useful" sprite and the apworld won't change how many there are in the pool based on how many locations are available like it will with filler.
+AP automaps have this.
+- `ap_skip_balancing`: the item should not be included in progression balancing.
+  Use this for progression items where you need a lot of them to actually affect progression, e.g. souls in The Golden Souls.
+- `ap_deprioritized`: the item should not be preferred for priority locations.
+  Similar to `ap_skip_balancing`, use this for progression items that are needed but not actually immediately useful or exciting to find.
+- `ap_trap`: item is a trap.

 In addition, there are some categories not present in the logic file but which are used by the apworld: